AoDev/ti-alloy-in-sublime-text-2/README.md

 Adding support for titanium alloy In sublime text 2 : a better experience for those who prefers to code in Sublime Text 2

+__Note: This repository is not maintained anymore.__
+There are several plugins which are using this one.
+I still accept pull requests.

 Objectives
 ------------